A proprietary AI image synthesis pipeline that turns two unstructured photographs into a single

 Text-Conditioned Scene Control

 An optional natural language prompt allows users to direct specific parameters of the generation.
-Without a prompt, the model applies fully automatic placement, depth positioning, scale inference, and lighting synthesis.
-When a prompt is provided, it conditions three independent subsystems:

 Spatial Placement

-The model performs semantic scene understanding, identifying existing objects and their positions, then resolves spatial relationship instructions.
+The model performs semantic scene understanding, identifying existing objects and their

 "put the sofa between the TV and coffee table"